National Association of Intercollegiate Athletics

 The National Association of Intercollegiate Athletics (NAIA) established in 1940, is a college athletics association for colleges and universities in North America.
-Most colleges and universities in the NAIA offer athletic scholarships to its student athletes.
-For the 2021–22 season, it had 252 member institutions, of which two are in British Columbia, one in the U.S. Virgin Islands, and the rest in the continental United States, with over 77,000 student-athletes participating.
-The NAIA, whose headquarters is in Kansas City, Missouri, sponsors 27 national championships.
-The CBS Sports Network, formerly called CSTV, serves as the national media outlet for the NAIA.
+Most colleges and universities in the NAIA offer athletic scholarships to their student athletes.
+Around $1.3 billion in athletic scholarship financial aid is awarded to student athletes annually.

+For the 2025–26 season, it has 235 member institutions, of which three are in British Columbia, one in the U.S. Virgin Islands, and the rest in the continental United States, with over 83,000 student-athletes participating.
+The NAIA, whose headquarters is in Kansas City, Missouri, sponsors 28 national championships.
+CBS Sports Network, formerly called CSTV, serves as the national media outlet for the NAIA.
 In 2014, ESPNU began carrying the NAIA Football National Championship.

 History

-In 1937, James Naismith and local leaders, including George Goldman and Emil Liston, staged the first National College Basketball Tournament at Municipal Auditorium in Kansas City, Missouri, of which Goldman was director, one year before the first National Invitation Tournament and two years before the first NCAA tournament.
+In 1937, James Naismith and local leaders, including George Goldman and Emil S. Liston, staged the first National College Basketball Tournament at Municipal Auditorium in Kansas City, Missouri, of which Goldman was director, one year before the first National Invitation Tournament and two years before the first NCAA tournament.
 The goal of the tournament was to establish a forum for small colleges and universities to determine a national basketball champion.
 The original eight-team tournament expanded to 32 teams in 1938.
 On March 10, 1940, the National Association for Intercollegiate Basketball (NAIB) was formed in Kansas City, Missouri.

 In 1952, the NAIB was transformed into the NAIA, and with that came the sponsorship of additional sports such as men's golf, tennis and outdoor track and field.
 Football in the NAIA was split into two divisions in 1970, based on enrollment (Divisions I and II); it was consolidated back into a single division in 1997.